hicknhack-software/candl/README.md

 # Candle

-This gem helps load and display a calendar from google calendar in an agenda or month wise style view.
+This gem helps load and display a calendar from google calendar in an agenda or month style view.

 ## Usage